Introducing Curriculum 2.0

-Curriculum 2.0 will shorten the pre-clinical phase to 18 months.
-This means that medical students will begin clinical courses in January of their 2nd year.
+Curriculum 2.0 will shorten the pre-clinical phase to 20 months.
+This means that medical students will begin clinical courses in February of their 2nd year.
 Students will have the opportunity to take electives within Phase 2.
-Curriculum 2.0 features built-in time to prepare for and take Step 1 at the time of each student's choosing during Phase 2.
+Curriculum 2.0 features built-in time to prepare for and take Step 1 during Phase 2.
 Effective, research-based teaching strategies are being designed in support of our students' ongoing success.
-Changes in scheduling will be made as the pre-clinical phase in Curriculum 2.0 has been shortened to 18 months.
+Changes in scheduling will be made as the pre-clinical phase in Curriculum 2.0 has been shortened to 20 months.
 Faculty who would like to contribute to the process can do so by joining one or more design teams or volunteering to consult with them.
 Please speak to your department chair and Dr. Carr for more information.

 Several design teams are working diligently to analyze, design, and develop Curriculum 2.0 structure and strategies.
 Faculty who would like to contribute to the process can do so by joining one or more design teams or volunteering to consult with them.
 Please speak with your department chair and Dr. Carr for more information.

-At this time, the classes of 2023 and 2024 will take the Step 1 study course between January and June of 2022 due to the class overlap with the curriculum transition.
-This will be discussed again for future classes as the NBME decision to move Step 1 to a pass-fail format is implemented.
-At this time, the NBME has only stated that the change will happen no later than January 2022.
+The classes of 2023 and 2024 will take the Step 1 study course between January and June of 2022 due to the class overlap with the curriculum transition.
+This will be discussed again for future classes as the NBME decision to move Step 1 to a pass-fail format has been implemented.

 Incoming medical students will have 10 weeks of elective time in Phase 1.
-One of the options students may choose for this time, which includes summer, is research through the REMS-I and REMS-II courses.
+One of the options students may choose for this time, which includes summer, is research through the REMS-I, REMS-II and REMS-III courses.